When two near identical products emerge in two separate markets, it can sometimes be a coincidence. Sometimes it’s just blatant imitation.

 Rowntree of York believed that the confection had potential when combined with their knowledge of the British market and manufacturing, advertising and distribution expertise.
 They had developed the Polo in 1939, but rationing saw its introduction delayed until 1948.
 The Polo followed a wave of 1930s innovations at Rowntree that included Aero, Smarties and Kit Kat.

-Rowntree was aware that Polo was very similar to Life Savers, but as the company had not taken any action to protect their rights to the annular shape in mints, Rowntree was free to introduce its own version.
+Rowntree management were aware of the similarity between the Polo and Life Savers, but as their rival had not taken any action to protect their rights to the annular shape in mints, Rowntree was free to introduce its own version.
 To prevent legal action they stated “Made by Rowntree’s” clearly on the packaging.